 Communications services under this contract will carry non-sensitive programmatic and administrative traffic, Sensitive But Unclassified (SBU) traffic, and higher levels of sensitive and/or classified traffic that has been encrypted by Agency users.
 Therefore, the contractor is required to provide basic security for all network services, as well as the network management systems and information systems and databases used to support those network services.
-Such security shall include protecting all network services, information, contractor infrastructure and information processing resources against threats, attacks, or failures of systems.
+Such security shall include protecting all network services against threats, attacks, or failures of systems.